BruceJillis/fp.py/README.markdown

 FP is an educational functional language compiler/interpreter written in python.
 Based on Simon Peyton Jones' work, specifically: [Implementing functional languages: a tutorial](http://research.microsoft.com/en-us/um/people/simonpj/papers/pj-lester-book/).
 Inspired by Miranda and Amanda (A windows based clone created by D. Bruin, see [the Miranda wikipedia entry](http://en.wikipedia.org/wiki/Miranda_(programming_language) for more info generally and a download link).
+It emphasizes program transformation techniques over other approaches and uses these to among others a simple (but effective) lambda lifter.

 It features: